uncms-dev/uncms/docs/media-app.md

 ### Label

-`uncms.apps.media.models.Label` helps administrators organise media;
+`uncms.media.models.Label` helps administrators organise media;
 think of them as tags, or notes to self.
 They are not intended to be shown to users on the front end of a website.